 Pervious concrete installations at a Safeway loading area and fire station in Washington State.

-What's different, or innovative, about Tarmac's Topmix Permeable concrete is it boasts a whopping 35% air void space, which is why it infiltrates at such a high rate.
+What's different, or innovative, about Tarmac's Topmix Permeable concrete is it boasts a whopping 35% air void space.
 Tarmac representatives have stated in interviews that the product has some limitations on where, and when, it should be used.
 They are not recommending Topmix Permeable for high-traffic areas, in places where vehicles make lots of tight turns, or in places with freeze-thaw cycles, as it will eventually start breaking up the surface layer.
 Some media correspondents have portrayed that all pervious concrete had these limitations - which is also false.
 While Topmix Permeable may have these limitations, more traditional pervious concrete does not share the same limitations.

 In the US, mix designs have evolved and have already solved the issues of heavy weight loads, turning vehicle traffic, and freeze/thaw cycles.
 See the video below for a demonstration.
 Currently, pervious concrete is not recommended for high speed traffic areas such as highway drive lanes, because it has not been studied for feasibility.
 On the other hand, pervious concrete has been recommended for use on highway shoulder lanes as a way to improve driving safety and water quality.
 Pervious concrete is also not recommended for any application where a large amount of pollutants could spill onto the pervious concrete, such as chemicals plants or fueling areas.
 Which could create a situation where the pollutants may overwhelm the system and allow for those chemicals to enter the local ground water.